quantum-kite/kite/getting_started.md

 ### Building the model

 The most important object for building a TB model is pb.Lattice, which carries the full information about the unit cell (position of lattice sites, sublattices, orbitals, lattice vectors and hopping parameters).
-These are all input parameters for the Lattice.
-Pybinding also provide additional available features based on the real-space information, as for example, the reciprocal vectors and the Brillouin zone.
+These are the input parameters for the Lattice.
+Pybinding also provide additional features based on the real-space information, as for example, the reciprocal vectors and the Brillouin zone.

 To ilustrate how the python script works, let us  make a simple square lattice with a single lattice site.